jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 \* may be required to take from the PLINK .bim file.

-In this case, please provide for each SNP information on strand, effect allele, effect allele frequency, and the information measures for imputation -- the information measure can be on the genotype level rather than from phenotype-genotype regression through software such as SNPTEST.
+In this case, please provide for each SNP information on strand, effect allele, effect allele frequency, and the information measures for imputation -- the information measure can be on the genotype level once for a cohort rather than from phenotype-genotype regression through software such as SNPTEST.
 SNP and sample based statistics can greatly be facilitated with software qctool, http://www.well.ox.ac.uk/~gav/qctool_v2/.

 ## 5. Meta-analysis